-Estate agents will charge anywhere between 1 – 2.5 per cent of your house value to sell your home for you, so it’s important you understand what’s included in their price before choosing them.
+Estate agents will charge anywhere between 1 – 2.5 percent of your house value to sell your home for you, so it’s important you understand what’s included in their price before choosing them.

 Many people choose to use a variety of estate agents in order to get a bigger market exposure.
-If you chose to do this too, be aware that whichever agent sells your property for you will be the ones you’ll need to pay – so repeat the above process with each agent you select!
+If you chose to do this too, be aware that whichever agent sells your property for you will be the one you’ll need to pay – so repeat the above process with each agent you select!

 WHAT WILL YOU DO AFTER SELLING YOUR HOUSE?

-Before you put your home on the market, you’ll most likely have a good idea about what you plan to do.
+Before you put your home on the market, you’ll likely have a good idea about what you plan to do.
 Most people will buy another property – while others may pocket any profit for whatever they have planned next.

 Either way, considering your plan for after selling is vital.
-Will you start renting another property, or are you looking to buy again?
+Will you start renting another property, or are you looking to buy it again?